-The Agency will contact trade repositories and ARMs to establish appropriate channels for the provisions of data reportable under MiFIR or EMIR.
-Should trade repositories and ARMs wish to actively report those data, they shall, in any case, demonstrate their ability to follow the procedures, meet the standards and submit the data in accordance with the electronic formats established by the Agency.
-This shall be the case also in case trade repositories and ARMs will report data other than those reportable under MiFIR or EMIR.
+The Agency will contact trade repositories and ARMs to establish appropriate channels for the provisions of data reportable under MiFID/MiFIR or EMIR.
+Trade repositories and ARMs shall demonstrate their ability to follow the procedures, meet the standards and submit the data in accordance with the electronic formats established by the Agency.
+This shall also be the case in case trade repositories and ARMs will report data other than those reportable under MiFIR or EMIR.